 There are several ways you can combine multiple purchases of shares of the Fund to take advantage of the breakpoints in the Class A sales charge schedule.
-In order to take advantage of reductions in sales charges that may be available to you when you purchase Fund shares, you must inform your Financial Intermediary if you are eligible for a letter of intent or a right of accumulation and if you own shares of other Miller Value Funds that are eligible to be aggregated with your purchases.
+In order to take advantage of reductions in sales charges that may be available to you when you purchase Fund shares, you must inform your Financial Intermediary if you are eligible for a letter of intent or a right of accumulation.
 Certain records, such as account statements, may be necessary in order to verify your eligibility for a reduced sales charge.

-• Rights of Accumulation ("ROA") - You may combine your new purchase of Class A shares with any other class shares of the Miller Value Funds you currently own for the purpose of qualifying for the lower front-end sales charge rates that apply to larger purchases.
-The applicable sales charge for the new purchase is based on the total of your current purchase and the current value, calculated using the current day public offering price of all other class shares of the Miller Value Funds you own.
+Rights of Accumulation ("ROA") - You may combine your new purchase of Class A shares with any other class shares of the Fund that you currently own for the purpose of qualifying for the lower front-end sales charge rates that apply to larger purchases.
+The applicable sales charge for the new purchase is based on the total of your current purchase and the current value, calculated using the current day public offering price of all other class shares of the Fund you own.
 You may also combine the account value of your spouse and children under the age of 21.
 Only the shares held at the intermediary or the transfer agent at which you are making the current purchase can be used for the purposes of a lower sales charge based on Rights of Accumulation.